mohd-afeef-badri/psd/demos/linear-elasticity/tutorial-3.md

 In the terminal \psd{cd} to the folder \psd{/home/PSD-tutorials/linear-elasticity}.
 Launch \psd{PSD\_PreProcess} from the terminal, to do so run the following command.

 \begin{lstlisting}[style=BashInputStyle]
-PSD_PreProcess -problem linear_elasticity -dimension 2 -dirichletconditions 2 \
+PSD_PreProcess -problem linear_elasticity -dimension 2 -bodyforceconditions 1 \
--postprocess u
+-dirichletconditions 2 -postprocess u
 \end{lstlisting}

 After the \psd{PSD\_PreProcess} runs successfully you should see many \psd{.edp} files in your current folder.

 \textbf{What do the arguments mean ?}